 Although most gardeners use transplants, cauliflower is easy to grow from seed.
 You can start your seeds indoors or direct sow them into your garden.
 Plant your seeds ¼- to ½- inches deep four to six weeks before your last frost.
 If starting indoors, you may want to use a heat mat to maintain a constant soil temperature of 70⁰F.
-For fall planting, start your seeds six to eight weeks before your first frost date in the fall.
+For fall planting, start your seeds indoors six to eight weeks before your first frost date in the fall.

+You can transplant your seedlings outdoors when they have two sets of true leaves.
 Harden off your seedlings before transplanting them outdoors and then plant them 18 to 24 inches apart.
 If you have direct sown your seeds, thin them to 18 to 24 inches apart to give your plants space to grow.
 Mulch them well to conserve moisture.

 In the spring, you will want to have something on hand like a floating row cover or an empty plastic milk jug to use to cover your seedlings to protect them from frosts and cold weather.
 In the fall, since you are planting during the heat of August, you will need something to shade your plants from the hot sun.

 If you prefer to purchase transplants instead of starting from seed, you will want to plant them two to four weeks before your last frost date in the spring or six to eight weeks before your first frost date in the fall.
 In either case, space your transplants 18 to 24 inches apart and mulch well to conserve moisture.